Am I Self-Medicating? [How to Know the Difference]

 Additionally, those who choose to smoke weed over other options to relieve boredom do no favors.
 By choosing marijuana, you are choosing sedation overactivity.
 A better way to handle boredom would be joining a sports club, volunteering, hiking, or just about anything other than weed.

 Stress is another bad reason to smoke weed.
 Numbing or avoiding stress and emotions associated with stress generally makes the situation worse.

 These types of drugs can be especially dangerous when used for sexual purposes.
-They also decrease inhibition and increase desire to such an extent that those under the influence are prone to risky behavior.
+They also decrease inhibition and increase the desire to such an extent that those under the influence are prone to risky behavior.

 Depression and substance abuse often go hand in hand; people use all kinds of substances to combat depression.
-All drugs, whether upper, downer or other create a euphoria caused by the influx of dopamine.
+All drugs, whether upper, downer, or other, create a euphoria caused by the influx of dopamine.

 Easing discomfort caused by a mental illness is one of the best ways to develop an addiction.
 People with an addiction and a co-occurring mental disorder account for a significant portion of those admitted into treatment.